initbiz/pdfgenerator-plugin/README.md

     }
 ```

-And the files structure of our `PdfLayouts` directory:
+and the files structure of our `PdfLayouts` directory:

 ```
     PdfLayouts
     ├── examplelayout
     │   ├── assets
     │   │   ├── css
-│   │   │   └── materialdesigniconspdf.min.css
+    │   │   │   └── materialdesignicons.min.css
     │   │   ├── fonts
     │   │   │   └── mdi
     │   │   │       └── materialdesignicons-webfont.svg
     │   │   └── img
     │   │       └── logo.png
     │   └── default.htm
     └── ExampleLayout.php
 ```

-As you can see it is very OctoberCMS styled format.
+As you can see it is a very OctoberCMS styled format.
 Just create a class and corresponding directory with lower-cased name.

 It is a great way of organizing your PDF layouts with all assets they need to have included.
 Still keeping it as simple as possible, but not simpler :).

+## Troubleshooting and pro tips

+### Pro tip #1: fonts format
+While working with PDFs you probably will want to beautify them as much as possible.
+They will be displaying images, custom fonts or icons.
+But sometimes `wkhtmltopdf` messes up a little.

+#### Artifacts in rounded letters (O, B, P, R etc...)
+If you have included font using `TrueType` (`ttf`), than try to change it to `OpenType` (`otf`).
+If you do not have the file, than look for online converters.
+They are doing it pretty well.

+#### Material Design Icons and Adobe Reader
+If you add `Material Design Icons` (probably MDI are not the only case) Adobe Reader can have problems with reading the PDF (error 135).
+In this case you should change `MDI` to svg version as in above example.
+Then they appear as normal images.

 ## Future plans
 * Managing layouts from CLI or backend settings
-* Looking for assets in shared directories or remote paths
+* Looking for assets in shared directories